arpit-singh04/MyNotes/RegEx/Basics.md

 ## Basic Regex Representation, test function and flags
   ### Basics
   - ```
-    let senetence = Hello GitHub, what a normal day it is, isn't it? let regex = /it/
+    let sentence = Hello GitHub, what a normal day it is, isn't it? let regex = /it/
     ```
     - The string that needs to be searched goes in beteween /[here]/